vallis/synthlisa/README.txt

 4e.Installing matplotlib
 ------------------------

 Use matplotlib to get MATLAB-style plotting in Python.
 But I warn you, the installation is a bit involved.
-Get it from http://matplotlib.sourceforge.net
+Get it from http://matplotlib.sourceforge.net and then keep into consideration all of the following:

 - matplotlib will happily use numpy, which is now standard with synthLISA;
-  the Python path to include numpy needs to be set before running matplotlib's setup.py;
+  the Python path to include numpy needs to be set before running matplotlib's setup.py, probably using bin/synthlisa-setdir.[csh|sh];

 - it seems that OS X 10.4 already has two of the required libraries for matplotlib (freetype and zlib); these are included with the X server, or at least with the X development kit.
-However, it's necessary to tell matplotlib (specifically, setupext.py's basedir for the right platform) where to find them ('/usr/X11R6/lib');
+However, it's necessary to tell matplotlib (by setting setupext.py's basedir for the right platform) where to find them ('/usr/X11R6');

 - on the contrary, libpng must be downloaded (http://libpng.sourceforge.net), built, and put in a directory reachable by setupext.py (changing it if necessary);

-- matplotlib-calling code may need to be run with pythonw if it uses the Tk frontend; the best way to run it is from ipython -pylab;
+- the best way to run matplotlib-calling code is from ipython -pylab;

 - on OS X, there are some problems with system fonts, resulting in broken EPS output; the workaround is to put the matplotlib-provided fonts first in the 'font.sans-serif', 'font.serif', 'font.monospace' fields in matplotlibrc (copy it from the matplotlib distribution directory into ~/.matplotlib); at runtime, you can still do something like

   rcParams['font.sans-serif'] = ['Bitstream Vera Sans']
   rcParams['font.serif'] = ['Bitstream Vera Serif']